wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

 *   Rules may be made regulating the practice and procedure of courts in proceedings under this Act,---

-    *   (a) in the case of the High Court, under [section 51C][250] of the Judicature Act 1908:
+    *   (a) in the case of the High Court, under [section 51C][260] of the Judicature Act 1908:

-    *   (b) in the case of District Courts, under [section 122][251] of the District Courts Act 1947:
+    *   (b) in the case of District Courts, under [section 122][261] of the District Courts Act 1947:

-    *   (c) in the case of Family Courts, under [section 16A][252] of the Family Courts Act 1980\.
+    *   (c) in the case of Family Courts, under [section 16A][262] of the Family Courts Act 1980\.

-    Section 111: substituted, on 13 September 2002, by [section 6][204] of the Family Courts Amendment Act 2000 (2000 No 65).
+    Section 111: substituted, on 13 September 2002, by [section 6][206] of the Family Courts Amendment Act 2000 (2000 No 65).

 ##### 111A Transitional provision relating to rules

-*   (1) Subsections (2) and (3) apply to rules made under [section 111][151] that are in force immediately before the commencement of this section, unless those rules are revoked on or after the commencement of this section.
+*   (1) Subsections (2) and (3) apply to rules made under [section 111][153] that are in force immediately before the commencement of this section, unless those rules are revoked on or after the commencement of this section.

-    (2) Rules to which this subsection applies that regulate the practice or procedure of the High Court continue to regulate the practice and procedure of the High Court until any rules referred to in [section 111(a)][151] come into force.
+    (2) Rules to which this subsection applies that regulate the practice or procedure of the High Court continue to regulate the practice and procedure of the High Court until any rules referred to in [section 111(a)][153] come into force.

-    (3) Rules to which this subsection applies that regulate the practice or procedure of the District Courts continue to regulate the practice and procedure of the District Courts until any rules referred to in [section 111(b)][151] come into force.
+    (3) Rules to which this subsection applies that regulate the practice or procedure of the District Courts continue to regulate the practice and procedure of the District Courts until any rules referred to in [section 111(b)][153] come into force.

-    Section 111A: inserted, on 13 September 2002, by [section 6][204] of the Family Courts Amendment Act 2000 (2000 No 65).
+    Section 111A: inserted, on 13 September 2002, by [section 6][206] of the Family Courts Amendment Act 2000 (2000 No 65).

 ##### 112 Regulations

 *   The Governor-General may from time to time, by Order in Council, make regulations---

-    *   (a) making provision for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of professional services provided by barristers and solicitors appointed under [section 65][74], which fees and expenses may differ according to the complexity of the proceedings and the time spent, and according to whether or not professional services are to be provided in a specified number of proceedings during a specified period:
+    *   (a) making provision for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of professional services provided by lawyers appointed under [section 65][74], which fees and expenses may differ according to the complexity of the proceedings and the time spent, and according to whether or not professional services are to be provided in a specified number of proceedings during a specified period:

-    *   (b) making provision for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of the preparation of reports requested pursuant to [section 76][87], which fees and expenses may differ according to the type of report and the time spent, and according to whether or not professional services are to be available in a specified number of proceedings during a specified period:
+    *   (b) making provision for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of the preparation of reports requested pursuant to [section 76][89], which fees and expenses may differ according to the type of report and the time spent, and according to whether or not professional services are to be available in a specified number of proceedings during a specified period:

-    *   (ba) prescribing forms for enduring powers of attorney for the purposes of [Part 9][108]:
+    *   (ba) prescribing forms for enduring powers of attorney for the purposes of [Part 9][110]:

-    *   (bb) prescribing forms for certificates for the purposes of the witnessing requirements in [section 94A(7)][112]:
+    *   (bb) prescribing forms for certificates for the purposes of the witnessing requirements in [section 94A(7)][114]:

-    *   (bc) prescribing forms for certificates for the purposes of any medical examination or assessment under [Part 9][108]:
+    *   (bc) prescribing forms for certificates for the purposes of any medical examination or assessment under [Part 9][110]:

-    *   (bd) prescribing forms that may be used for the suspension and revocation of enduring powers of attorney for the purposes of [Part 9][108]:
+    *   (bd) prescribing forms that may be used for the suspension and revocation of enduring powers of attorney for the purposes of [Part 9][110]:

-    *   (be) prescribing the form for the certificate of non-revocation and non-suspension of the enduring power of attorney for the purposes of [section 103C(6)][132]:
+    *   (be) prescribing the form for the certificate of non-revocation and non-suspension of the enduring power of attorney for the purposes of [section 103C(6)][134]:

     *   (c) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.

     Section 112: substituted, on 1 July 1994, by section 12 of the Protection of Personal and Property Rights Amendment Act 1994 (1994 No 54).

+    Section 112(a): amended, on 31 March 2014, by [section 10][263] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

-    Section 112(ba): inserted, on 26 September 2007, by [section 24][253] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).
+    Section 112(ba): inserted, on 26 September 2007, by [section 24][264] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

-    Section 112(bb): inserted, on 26 September 2007, by [section 24][253] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).
+    Section 112(bb): inserted, on 26 September 2007, by [section 24][264] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

-    Section 112(bc): inserted, on 26 September 2007, by [section 24][253] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).
+    Section 112(bc): inserted, on 26 September 2007, by [section 24][264] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

-    Section 112(bd): inserted, on 26 September 2007, by [section 24][253] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).
+    Section 112(bd): inserted, on 26 September 2007, by [section 24][264] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

-    Section 112(be): inserted, on 26 September 2007, by [section 24][253] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).
+    Section 112(be): inserted, on 26 September 2007, by [section 24][264] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

 ##### 113 Reference to Aged and Infirm Persons Protection Act 1912 and Part 7 of the Mental Health Act 1969 in other Acts